fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ### Friday
-After browsing the full issue, reading Hannah-Jones's introduction, and reading through the two different perspectives on how we should view the project, write a 800--1000 word essay to answer the following TWO questions (using roughly half your space for each, but don't sweat it):
+After browsing the full issue, reading Hannah-Jones's introduction, and reading through the two different perspectives on how we should view the project, write a 800-900 word essay to answer the following TWO questions (using roughly half your space for each, but don't sweat the exact ratio):
 - How would you summarize/characterize the pros and cons of what the project is trying to do?
 - What is YOUR view of how this historiographical debate fits into the long history of historiography that we've been reading?